HugeCoderGuy/LightsCameraPlants/README.md

 1. Download the [Raspberry Pi Imager software](https://www.raspberrypi.com/software/) and setup the pi os on the fresh SD card.
 Refer to this [video](https://www.youtube.com/watch?v=ntaXWS8Lk34) for additional help setting up the sd card.
 2. Place the sd card into the pi and then power it up with the micro usb.
 Plug the usb to micro usb cable and HDMI into the pi to connect it to the touchscreen display.
 Keyboard (if not using the pi 400) to the pi to interact with it.
 3. Connect your pi to wifi.
 Without wifi you will not be able to operate the software or download the system dependencies.
+3. in the terminal, run `sudo raspi-config`, then click Interface Options followed by Legacy Camera.
+Finally enable the camera and then click finish.
+You will likely have to reboot the pi.
-3. Navigate to the terminal screen and enter
+4. Navigate to the terminal screen and enter
 ```
 git clone https://github.com/HugeCoderGuy/LightsCameraPlants.git
 ```